-While it’s true that some people are born with the gift of design, this is a skill that can be learned by anyone.
+While it’s true that some people are born with the gift of design, this is a skill that anyone can learn.
 If you have an eye for aesthetics and enjoy being creative, becoming a product designer may be the best way to make money while traveling as a digital nomad.

 Many startups need help creating their branding and marketing materials but don’t have large budgets to pay for professional designers.
 This makes room for remote freelancers like you!

-It’s also an easy way for you to get started working online from home: all you need is access to Adobe Illustrator or Sketch (or both) and some basic Photoshop skills.
+It’s also an easy way to start working online from home: all you need is access to Adobe Illustrator or Sketch (or both) and some basic Photoshop skills.

 Become an entrepreneur

 The best is to become an entrepreneur.
 What this means is that you can combine various sources of income.
 For instance, you can hire a virtual assistant to create blog content and manage your SEO.

 You can also have an eCommerce site, which a virtual eCommerce assistant can manage.
 Similarly, you can run book-writing courses, holding such workshops worldwide.
 Either way, a virtual assistant allows you to be independent and travel the world without being trapped in one location.